pullannagari/pullannagari/README.md

-- 👋 Hi, I’m @pullannagari
+👋 Hi, I’m @pullannagari
-- 👀 I’m interested in problem solving and developing challenging projects
+🌱 I’m currently learning Architecture and Design
-- 💞️ I’m looking to collaborate on new projects to contribute to the opensource and along side learn a new technology/tool/process.
+👯 I’m looking to collaborate on problem solving and developing challenging projects 💬 Ask me about java and python
+⚡ Fun fact: I spent more than an hour for this
-- 📫 How to reach me - email me :)
+📫 How to reach me - email (sudhir.123reddy@hotmail.com) :)